takahiro-ueda/freemarket_sample_71e/README.md

 |birthday_day|datetime|null: false|

 ### Association
-- belongs to :credit
+- has_one :credit
-- belongs to :user address
+- has_one :user address
-- belongs to :shipping address
+- has_one :shipping address
 - has many :items
 - has many :comments